Epic Mexico to Costa Rica

 Day 24

-Ometepe IslandTake advantage of a free day to discover the island.
-Perhaps take a hike up to the summit of either the Concepcion or Maderas volcanoes, but be warned, at 1700 and 1394 metres above sea level respectively, these are serious volcanoes and the treks are no walk in the park.
+Ometepe IslandTake advantage of a free day in this bucket list location to discover the island at your own pace.
+Maybe hike to the summit of Maderas volcano – but be warned, at 1394 m above sea level, this trek is no walk in the park.
 You might prefer to splash around in the natural springs, soak up the sun on the shore or check out the island's petroglyphs (ancient rock carvings).
-If you like watermelon, coffee, banana and citrus fruits then Ometepe is the place for you, plantations abound, you’ll have loads of delicious fresh food to feast on.
-In the evening, head to Los Ramos, an indigenous community situated right in the middle of the island’s volcanos, for a cooking class.
-Learn traditional techniques used to make Nicaraguan dishes like nacatamales (a dough-based snack often filled with meat and steamed in banana leaves) before sitting down to a meal together.
+If you like watermelon, coffee, banana and citrus fruits, this is the place for you as you’ll have loads of delicious fresh fruit to feast on.
+Tonight, head to Los Ramos – an Indigenous community in the middle of the island’s volcanos – for a cooking class.
+Learn traditional techniques used to make Nicaraguan dishes like nacatamales (a dough-based snack often filled with meat and steamed in banana leaves) before sitting down for a meal together.

 Meals: Dinner -